Rest in power: Wider usage

-"Rest in power" is sometimes used outside the context of activist social media, to mark the deaths of any respected public figures who leave strong legacies, even if they are not known for their political activism.
-Slate writer Rachelle Hampton refers to "that familiar wash-rinse-repeat cycle wherein phrases once associated with black and queer communities enter the mainstream.
-And as usual, at the end of this co-opting churn, little of the language's history remains."
+"Rest in power" is sometimes used outside the context of activist social media to mark the deaths of respected public figures who leave strong legacies, even if they are not known for their political activism.
+Some internet users used the phrase to commemorate the assassination of Jo Cox, a British MP killed by a far-right gunman.
+After the death of Queen Elizabeth II in 2022, some commentators used the phrase.